horstmyer/p2/README.md

 ## Details:  This project was made possible as a direct result of the unbelieveable patience and expert coaching provided by Alain.
 Thank  you.  ##

-##No plugins, libraries or outside code.
+##Comic image credits included.
+No plugins, libraries or outside code.
 Just a bunch of sweat, tears and persistence. ##